Medical Bills and Debt Collection

 The answer is yes, though as you might expect, the steps you take to improve your credit score in the wake of medical collections aren’t necessarily easy and won’t show results as quickly as you’d like.
 They are, however, very much worth taking.

-• Pay off any other pastdue debts: This is Step No. 2, even though it’s true that in most cases, other kinds of debt, especially credit card debt, can do more damage to your credit score than medical debt can.
+- Pay off any other past–due debts: This is Step No. 2, even though it’s true that in most cases, other debt, especially credit card debt, can damage a credit score more than medical debt can.
 If the medical debt is the one in collections, deal with it first.
 But then make sure your credit card debt doesn’t wind up in collections, too.

 Debt Help For Medical Bills

-That’s a must to avoid if you can.
-Better to explore your options sooner rather than later to get the medical debt relief you need when you can’t keep up with your doctor and hospital bills, especially when those bills are headed to, or are already in, collections.
+Better to explore your options sooner than later to get the medical debt relief you need, especially when bills are headed to collections.

-Among the advantages of medical debt consolidation, as opposed to consolidating credit card debt, is the flexibility in the loan terms you might get.
-Because the loan can only be applied to medical debts and because there usually is no interest attached to medical debt, a lender can work with you on repayment conditions or even how much you’ll need to repay.
-You might find a medical consolidation loan that takes into consideration your specific needs such as housing, food and transportation.
+Among the advantages of medical debt consolidation, as opposed to consolidating credit card debt, is more flexible loan terms because there usually is no interest attached to medical debt.
 Banks, credit unions and online lenders are the best options for finding a medical debt consolidation loan that works for you.

 Sources: